Split Second (game show): 2023

-The bonus round on the 2023 Split Second is a timed variation of the main game, in which the champion must answer correctly answer seven questions in 60 seconds.
+The bonus round on the 2023 Split Second is a timed variation of the main game, in which the champion must correctly answer seven questions in 60 seconds.
 Each question features two parts, with the contestant choosing one to answer (e.g. given two camera-related abbreviations, choose one and define it).
 If he/she gives an incorrect response, a new question is asked.
 The champion wins $10,000 for giving seven correct answers before time runs out.